norlab-ulaval/libpointmatcher/doc/Introduction.md

 libpointmatcher is a library that implements the Iterative Closest Point (ICP) algorithm for alignment of point clouds.
 It supports both point-to-point and point-to-plane ICP.
-With the former, it is also able to solve not only for a rigid transform, but also for a scale change between the clouds (that is, a similarity transform).
+With the former, it is able to solve not only for a rigid transform, but also for a scale change between the clouds (that is, a similarity transform).

 More precisely, given two point clouds, R (the reference) and S (the source), ICP tries to find the best rigid (or similarity) transform T